Silikhe/Web-Portfolio/content/featured/ApprenticeCloud/index.md

   - XAMP
 ---

-A bootcamp website portfoli for [Apprentice Cloud](https://www.apprenticecloud.com).
+A coding bootcamp website portfoli for [Apprentice Cloud](https://www.apprenticecloud.com).
 At apprentice Cloud, our main objective is to discover, nurture and showcase young Tech Talent; inlocking them to the digital economy.